 Chain of Lakes

-The Chain of Lakes which is part of the Grand Rounds Scenic Byway includes Lake Calhoun, Lake of the Isles, Lake Harriet, Cedar Lake, and Brownie Lake.
+The Chain of Lakes—part of the Grand Rounds Scenic Byway—includes Lake Calhoun, Lake of the Isles, Lake Harriet, Cedar Lake, and Brownie Lake.
 This district of Minneapolis was purchased in the early part of the 20th century and provides a variety of wonderful outdoor activity venues.

-Lake Calhoun is the most central lake in the Chain of Lakes to Minneapolis life.
-Driving down Lake Street, one encounters Lake Calhoun, a popular summer destination, where there are many eateries, outdoor sports, and aquatic activities.
-There is a 3.2 mile walking path and a 3.1 mile biking path.
-Three beaches are also located on this lake: Calhoun 32nd Beach at 3200 E. Calhoun Parkway, Calhoun North Beach at 2710 W. Lake Street, and Calhoun Thomas Beach.
+Bde Maka Ska (formerly Lake Calhoun) is the most central lake in the Chain of Lakes to Minneapolis life.
+Driving down Lake Street, one encounters Bde Maka Ska, a popular summer destination with many eateries, outdoor sports, and aquatic activities.
+There is a 3.2-mile walking path and a 3.1-mile biking path.
+Three beaches are also located on this lake: Bde Maka Ska 32nd Street Beach at 3200 East Calhoun Parkway, Bde Maka Ska North Beach at 2710 West Lake Street, and Thomas Beach.

 Minneapolis Sculpture Garden

-The Minneapolis Sculpture Garden is located on Vineland Place, across from the Walker Art Center.
-The 11-acre garden is a joint project of the Minneapolis Park & Recreation Board (MPRB) and the Walker Art Center.
+The Minneapolis Sculpture Garden and Wurtele Upper Garden are located on Vineland Place, across from the Walker Art Center.
+The 11-acre garden is a joint project of the Minneapolis Park & Recreation Board and the Walker Art Center.
 It offers visitors an opportunity to enjoy important works of art by leading American and international artists in a setting of plazas, walkways, and plantings.

 Walker Art Center